-- (a) A Class 1, Class B, or Class BW designer is required to submit the installation certification for the installation of a leachfield in a bottomless sand filter and the results of all sieve analysis completed pursuant to Subsection (d). - (b) Bottomless sand filters shall be located on sites that comply with the following requirements: - (1) Bottomless sand filters shall only be located on sites that comply with the depths of naturally occurring soil required pursuant to § 1-903. - (2) Bottomless sand filters shall not be located on sites with tree stumps or boulders. - (c) A leachfield in a bottomless sand filter shall be a bed and shall be sized according to the requirements of § 1-918(a). - Page 134 Subchapter 9 Specific Technical Standards for Wastewater Systems

-- (d) The fill material to be used in a bottomless sand filter shall meet the following requirements: - (1) The bottomless sand filter fill material from the plowed ground surface to the bottom of the cover stone in the filter shall be clean silica sand meeting the sieve requirements in Table 9-119.
+- (a) A Class 1, Class B, or Class BW designer is required to submit the installation certification for the installation of a leachfield in a bottomless sand filter and the results of all sieve analysis completed pursuant to Subsection (d). - (b) Bottomless sand filters shall be located on sites that comply with the following requirements: - (1) Bottomless sand filters shall only be located on sites that comply with the depths of naturally occurring soil required pursuant to § 1-903. - (2) Bottomless sand filters shall not be located on sites with tree stumps or boulders. - (c) A leachfield in a bottomless sand filter shall be a bed and shall be sized according to the requirements of § 1-918(a). - (d) The fill material to be used in a bottomless sand filter shall meet the following requirements: - (1) The bottomless sand filter fill material from the plowed ground surface to the bottom of the cover stone in the filter shall be clean silica sand meeting the sieve requirements in Table 9-9.